 All students MUST be covered by an Affordable Care Act (ACA) compliant domestic health insurance plan for the entire academic year, including summer and holidays.
 Acceptable coverages to waive the A.T.
 Still University - Sponsored Student Health Insurance Plan are: a parent's employer group plan, a spouse's employer group plan, VA Benefits or COBRA.
 Individual plans will be accepted as long as they meet the University's waiver requirements.
-Additionally, the University will allow students to waive out of the student health insurance plan using Medicaid based coverage.
-Only didactic students who are permanent residents of Arizona, Missouri, and California and remain in their state of residence (Arizona, Missouri, or California) the entire year are eligible to waive with their respective state Medicaid.
-The A.T.
-Still University waiver requirements are as follows:
+Didactic students who are permanent residents of Arizona, California, or Missouri and remain in Arizona, California, or Missouri the entire year are eligible to waive with their respective state Medicaid.
+Students must remain on-campus in the state they are a resident in and have Medicaid coverage for the entire year.
+Medicaid coverage will not be accepted for any student in their clinical years, even if all rotations are located within a single state.
+This policy has been in place since 2022, following approval by the Deans through a formal vote.
+It is designed to ensure compliance with clinical site agreements, which require all students to maintain comprehensive health insurance coverage throughout their rotations.
+Any other states Medicaid are NOT eligible to waive the ATSU student plan.
+The A. T. Still University waiver requirements are as follows:

-• Deductible MUST NOT be more than \$2,500 individual, NO exceptions.
-(If an individual deductible is not listed, the family deductible is the individual deductible.)

-- Unlimited major medical coverage

-- Prescription coverage

-- Mental health coverage

-- Coverage for an annual wellness exam

-- A provider network in the area of your A.T.
+- Deductible MUST NOT be more than \$2,500 individual, NO exceptions.
+(If an individual deductible is not listed, the family deductible is the individual deductible.) - Unlimited major medical coverage - Prescription coverage - Mental health coverage - Coverage for an annual wellness exam - A provider network in the area of your A.T.
 Still University campus for primary care, specialty, hospital, and diagnostic care.
-Students attending online programs, including those that are only partially online, are exempt from this requirement.

-- Short-term health insurance policies, traveler's plans, or plans originating outside the United States will not be accepted as part of the waiver process.

-- Failure to maintain continuous health insurance coverage may result in disciplinary action including possible suspension and/or dismissal.
+Students attending online programs, including those that are only partially online, are exempt from this requirement. - Short-term health insurance policies, traveler's plans, or plans originating outside the United States will not be accepted as part of the waiver process. - Failure to maintain continuous health insurance coverage may result in disciplinary action including possible suspension and/or dismissal.